dethe/resume/teaching/README.md

 ## Summary

+Overall, my career has been balanced between technology and communication, often in leadership roles.
+I am very good at communicating technology issues in non-technical terms and teaching complex concepts.

 I introduced and taught a class in Web Design in 1996 through Ohio University's Continuing Education program.
 In 1997 I was a monthly guest on WOUB, the univerity radio station, on the Art of Conversation show, where I would explain technical issues in plain language.
 From 2000 to 2002 I taught Intro to XML and XML Programming in the University of British Columbia's certificate program.

 I have mentored for Ladies Learning Code and Mozilla's Software Carpentry.
 I co-taught (with Amber Frid-Jimenez) The Web as a Medium of Expression, a course we introduced at Emily Carr University to introduce design students to programming, and where we introduced them to HTML, CSS, SVG, and JavaScript and took them through to building interative visualizations pulling down data from the web by the end of the term.